KonnorRogers/paramagic_chess/README.md

 Bundler, RSpec, Rubocop & Rake which are all part of keeping the same environment across different development platforms but are not necessary to use this gem.
 They are for testing purposes only.

 This gem has not been pushed to rubygems so as to not add another useless library.
 This was purely for educational purposes.

+<p> Both videos recorded using asciiterminal and caused funky issues with unicode characters for labeling </p>

 <p> Video of Gameplay </p>
 <a href="https://asciinema.org/a/203858?speed=2" target="_blank"><img src="https://asciinema.org/a/203858.png" width="300" height="300"/></a>